7 Globe artichokes

 Fill mixture into pre-cooked artichoke hearts.
 Bake at 375 F, 190 C about 10 minutes, depending on size.

 Reserve strained mussel juices and if you wish some artichoke broth, and add about 1⁄2 C heavy cream and handful of chopped chives.
 Season to taste and boil to thicken.
 Plate artichokes, sauce, and top with optional arugula greens.

-Our market cooking classes in Paris start with a visit guided by the Chef to the local market to discover and select fresh, seasonal produce for the day's menu, back in the school.
+Do you want to experience what it's like to cook a gourmet dinner like a Parisian?
+Our market cooking classes start with an educational visit with the Chef to the local market to discover and select fresh, seasonal produce for the day's menu.